-There is, however, some pre-2000 (non-academic, unpublished) activity that is spot-on.
+non-academic references.
+A few pre-2000 references to Big Data, both academic and non-academic, are intriguing but ultimately unconvincing, using the term but not thoroughly aware of the phenomenon.
+Conversely, academics were aware of the emerging phenomenon but not the term. however, some pre-2000 (non-academic, unpublished) activity that is spot-on.
 In particular, Big Data the term, coupled with awareness of Big Data the phenomenon, was clearly percolating at Silicon Graphics (SGI) in the mid 1990s.
 John Mashey, retired former Chief Scientist at SGI, produced a 1998 SGI slide deck entitled "Big Data and the Next Wave of InfraStress," which demonstrates clear awareness of Big Data the phenomenon.
 Related, SGI ran an ad that featured the term Big Data in Black Enterprise (March 1996, p.
 60), several times in Info World (starting November 17, 1997, p.
 30), and several times in CIO (starting February 15, 1998, p.
 5).
-Clearly then, Mashey and the SGI community were on to Big Data early, using it both as an advertising hook and as a unifying theme for technical seminars.
+Clearly then, Mashey and the SGI community were on to Big Data early, using it both as a unifying theme for technical seminars and as an advertising hook.

 There is also at least one more relevant pre-2000 Big Data reference in computer science.
-It is subsequent to Mashey et al., but interestingly, it comes from the academic as opposed to industry part of the computer science community.
-Weiss and Indurkhya (1998) note that "...very large collections of data...are now being compiled into centralized data warehouses, allowing analysts to make use of powerful methods to examine data more comprehensively.
-In theory, 'big data' can lead to much stronger conclusions for data-mining applications, but in practice many difficulties arise."
+It is subsequent to Mashey et al., but interestingly, it comes from the academic as opposed to industry part of the computer science community, and it not only uses the term but also demonstrates some awareness of the phenomenon.
+Weiss and Indurkhya (1998) note that "... very large collections of data ... are now being compiled into centralized data warehouses, allowing analysts to make use of powerful methods to examine data more comprehensively.
+In theory, 'Big Data' can lead to much stronger conclusions for data-mining applications, but in practice many difficulties arise."